Okipa/laravel-utils-dotfiles/readme.md

 - `localesInstall.sh` : install the project needed locales.

 ### .utils/supervisor/
+- `laravelEchoServerInstall.sh` : configure and launch the project laravel-echo-server supervisor task.
+- `laravelEchoServerRestart.sh` : restart the project laravel-echo-server supervisor task.
-- `install.sh` : configure and launch the project supervisor runners.
+- `laravelQueueInstall.sh` : configure and launch the project laravel queue supervisor task.
-- `restart.sh` : restart the project supervisor runners.
+- `laravelQueueRestart.sh` : restart the project laravel queue supervisor task.

 ## Adding instructions to dotfiles
 Several dotfiles have to execute custom instructions that will be different regarding your project needs.